-Configuring the Serial WAN Interface
+Configuring the Serial Interfaces

-Whenever you install a new WAN interface card, or if you want to change the configuration of an existing interface, you must configure the interface.
-If you replace a card that was already configured, the router recognizes it and brings up the interface in the existing configuration.
+Whenever you install a new interface, or if you want to change the configuration of an existing interface, you must configure the interface.
+If you replace a module that was already configured, the router recognizes it and brings up the interface in the existing configuration.